 How to avoid loss and churn

-It’s important to defer or spread out your loss to minimise the damage it causes to your business.
+It’s important to defer or spread out your loss to minimize the damage it causes to your business.
 You could do this by making agreements with members.

 Consider offering a session or two of small group training for free in exchange for them paying during the outbreak period.